thedigitalgarage/mean-ex/README.md

 MEAN Stack sample app on Digital Garage!
 -----------------

-The MEAN stack is a popular, open-source, full-stack JavaScript framework for building dynamic websites and web applications.
-By combining useful JavaScript modules such as MongoDB, Express.js, AngularJS, and Node.js.
+The MEAN stack is a popular, open-source, full-stack JavaScript framework for building dynamic websites and web applications by combining useful JavaScript modules such as MongoDB, Express.js, AngularJS, and Node.js.
 The MEAN Stack has achieved a high level of harmony between the client and server.
 In fact, the MEAN Stack is JavaScript from front to back which means that these applications are quick to put together, and represent the modern state of web application development.

-In this brief tutorial we are going combine the MEAN Stack with best practices in both application architecture and deployment.
-Namely, Microservices and Linux Containers.
+In this brief tutorial we combine the MEAN Stack with best practices in both application architecture and deployment, namely, Microservices and Linux Containers.
 We will bootstrap our MEAN Stack application on the popular PaaS provider, the Digital Garage.
 Digital Garage utilizes Red Hat Openshift, Google Kubernetes and Docker Containers to create an open and efficient way to incorporate these best practices into our project.

 ## Prerequisites